Asparagus plant care: watering, fertilising & more

 Once established, asparagus generally grows trouble free and crops reliably every spring.
 However, there are some asparagus pests and diseases that can result in poor yields:

-Present in North America and Europe the asparagus beetle (Crioceris asparagi) eats the foliage and can subsequently reduce harvest yields the following year.
-The adults are 6mm to 8mm long, with a colourful red head and six yellow markings on their back, making them easily identifiable.
-The eggs and larvae are less obvious, but on closer inspections the tiny black beetle eggs can be seen sticking out horizontally off the spears, which turn into black-brown larvae up to 10mm in length.
+• Asparagus beetle: present in North America and Europe including the UK, the asparagus beetle (Crioceris asparagi) eats the foliage and can subsequently reduce harvest yields the following year.
+The adults are 6mm to 8mm long, with a colourful red head and six yellow markings on their back, making them easy to identify.
+The eggs and larvae are less obvious, but on closer inspection the tiny black beetle eggs can be seen sticking out horizontally off the spears.
+The eggs turn into black-brown larvae up to 10mm in length.
 Smaller numbers can be tolerated with little damage or controlled by picking off by hand or encouraging predators, such as ground beetles.
-Larger infestations may need to be sprayed with natural pyrethrins insecticides.
+Larger infestations may need to be sprayed with a natural pyrethrin insecticide.

-Asparagus purple spot is a fungal disease caused by Stemphylium vesicarium that affects both the asparagus spears and foliage.
-Most common in cool and wet summers, stemphylium purple spot can lead to defoliation and reduced harvests the following year.
+• Stemphylium purple spot: asparagus purple spot is a fungal disease caused by Stemphylium vesicarium that affects both the asparagus spears and foliage.
+Most common in cool and wet summers, Stemphylium purple spot can lead to defoliation and reduced harvests the following year.
 Identifiable by its oval purple marks on the stems, which if spread, can cause the needles to turn brown and drop.
 If purple spot is suspected, all affected stems and debris need to be removed at the end of the growing season and disposed of carefully.

-Asparagus rust (Puccinia asparagi) is a fungal disease identified by orange or brown lesions on the stems and foliage.
+• Rust: asparagus rust (Puccinia asparagi) is a fungal disease identified by orange or brown lesions on the stems and foliage.
 Often present during wet summers, asparagus rust can cause dieback and reduced harvests.
-Prevention measures that can help avoid rust taking hold include planting rust resistant cultivars including the Jersey varieties, planting at the recommended spacing and planting any new asparagus plants in a separate bed away from any rust affected plants.
+Prevention measures that can help avoid rust taking hold include planting rust resistant cultivars such as the Jersey varieties, planting at the recommended spacing, and planting any new asparagus plants in a separate bed away from any rust affected plants.
 If asparagus rust is identified, any affected stems must be removed and destroyed, and any debris cleared from around the growing site.